A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 Red Tie

 A timeless classic, you can’t go wrong with a red tie.
 It’s not exactly a bold color combo, though.
-So if you want something a bit more daring, then try other colors.
+So, if you want something a bit more daring, then try other colors.

 Orange Tie

-What?
-Really?
-Yes, orange is a great summer alternative to boring old red.
 You’ll exude confidence without looking crazy because the rest of your outfit is classic and understated.

 Grey Tie

-While quite conservative, grey remains forever stylish.
-In addition, navy and grey play well together and could be the most versatile color match in menswear.
+Navy and grey play well together and could be the most versatile color match in menswear.

 Just watch out for contrasts that are too strong between the shades.
 For example, if your suit is dark navy, avoid a very pale grey tie.
 Veer for charcoal shades, instead.